The Centers for Disease Control and Prevention reversed course on July 27 on

 This is not a full list of stores across the Island, and some have not yet announced changes to their mask policies.
 We will be updating this list as we learn more.

-Aldi: Aldi will no longer mandate the use of face coverings for customers who are fully vaccinated, according to a statement on its website.
-Aldi requires that unvaccinated customers continue all appropriate safety precautions, including wearing masks and physically distancing, to protect themselves and others.
-Effective May 26, ALDI employees who are fully vaccinated will no longer be required to wear a face covering.
+Aldi: Aldi will no longer require the use of face coverings for customers and employees who are fully vaccinated, according to a statement on its website.
+It requires unvaccinated customers to continue all appropriate safety precautions, including wearing masks and social distancing.

-King Kullen: King Kullen has updated its policy to say face masks are no longer required for customers and associates who are fully vaccinated, including at its Wild by Nature locations, according to a statement from a spokesperson.
+King Kullen: As of May 25, King Kullen’s policy was updated to say face masks were no longer required for customers and associates who are fully vaccinated, including at its Wild by Nature locations, according to a statement from a spokesperson.
 Associates will be required to show proof of vaccination if not wearing a mask, and anyone unvaccinated should continue wearing them and taking safety precautions.
 King Kullen still "encourages all vendors, associates and shoppers to continue to wear masks in its stores and remains committed to its enhanced cleaning protocols and safety measures," the statement said.

-Stew Leonard's: Stew Leonard's told Newsday it will not require customers to wear masks.
+Stew Leonard's: As of May 19, Stew Leonard's told Newsday it will not require customers to wear masks.
 Employees are still required to wear masks.

-Trader Joe's: In accordance with CDC guidelines, customers who are fully vaccinated are no longer required to wear masks while shopping in stores, according to a statement from a spokesperson.
-At this time, masks are still required for employees.
+Trader Joe's: As of May 19, customers who are fully vaccinated are no longer required to wear masks while shopping in stores, according to a statement from a spokesperson.
+Masks are still required for employees.

-Uncle Giuseppe's: Chief executive Carl F. DelPrete told Newsday that customers will not be required to wear masks.
+Uncle Giuseppe's: As of May 19, Chief executive Carl F. DelPrete told Newsday that customers will not be required to wear masks.
 Employees are still required to wear masks.

 Whole Foods: Customers who are fully vaccinated may shop in stores without a mask, according to a statement on Whole Foods' website.
-Individuals not fully vaccinated are asked to continue to wear a mask for their safety and the safety of others.
-Whole Foods team members continue to be required to wear face masks while in stores.
+The statement adds: "Unvaccinated customers, as well as those in areas where transmission is high are asked to continue to wear masks indoors."

-CVS: The pharmacy said in a statement that customers who are fully vaccinated are no longer required to wear masks inside stores.
+CVS: As of May 17, customers who are fully vaccinated are no longer required to wear masks inside stores, the pharmacy said in a statement.
 Employees are still required to wear masks while at work, and those who are not fully vaccinated should also continue wearing masks.

 Other major retailers